waynewu6250/PillNet/README.md

 Your trained model will be saved in `object_detection/my_exported_graphs/`

-6. Move your `my_exported_graphs` back to PillNet folder and put it down in `PillNet/align/` folder.
-Then you can run three modes to validate your model:
+7. Move your `my_exported_graphs` back to PillNet folder and put it down in `PillNet/align/` folder.
+Then locate back to `PillNet`, you can run three modes to validate your model:
 >
     1. Real-time
     python livestream.py -m livestream